biot-med/terraform-sample/README.md

   [Python Download and Installation](https://www.python.org/downloads/)

 - **BIOT Service ID and Secret Key**
-  You will need valid credentials (service ID and secret key) for the Terraform to authenticate with the BIOT APIs.
+  You will need valid credentials (service ID and secret key) for the Terraform to authenticate with the BioT APIs.
-  See the [BIOT Service Credentials documentation](https://docs.biot-med.com/docs/technical-information) (under the "Terraform Service User" section) for details on how to obtain these.
+  See the [BioT Service Credentials documentation](https://docs.biot-med.com/docs/technical-information) (under the "Terraform Service User" section) for details on how to obtain these.

 ---